-In the table below an overview is given of major fields that must be completed in the application form in e-grant.
-The table is not an exhaustive list over fields that must be completed in the application form.
-The indicated characters are incl. spacing.
+In the table below, an overview is given of major fields that must be completed in the application form in e-grant.
+The table is not an exhaustive list of fields that must be completed in the application form, which also includes fields for information about the applicant, place of work, etc. You are advised to register your application and read the detailed description of the fields in e-grant.
+The number of characters stated includes spacing.